Find out how to solve the git no such remote origin error while working with the Git repository.

 This will push all the changes to the master branch.

--u flag adds a tracking reference for every branch you have successfully push onto the remote repository.
+-u flag adds a tracking reference for every branch you have successfully pushed onto the remote repository.
 So next time you can just use the

-git pull without any arguments and Git will know from which branch to pull the remote changes from.
+git pull without any arguments and Git will know from which branch to pull the remote changes.

 Conclusion: If you follow the above steps properly then you can avoid the “no such remote origin” error in Git.